Geometric models for the derived categories of Ginzburg algebras of n-angulated surfaces via local-to-global principles: Further topics

 \begin{adjustwidth}{-0.8in}{-0.8in}

 \end{adjustwidth}

-Applying \Cref{contrprop}, we can use the above contractions of ribbon graphs with singularities to produce an equivalence between $\infty$-categories of global sections of perverse schobers parametrized by the involved ribbon graphs.
+Applying \Cref{contrprop}, we can use the above contractions of ribbon graphs to produce an equivalence between $\infty$-categories of global sections of perverse schobers parametrized by the involved ribbon graphs.
 To this end, we describe below a collection of parametrized perverse schobers, also based on a graphical notation.
-Each vertex of the underlying ribbon graph is decorated with a spherical functor, i.e.~in either case $f^*:\on{RMod}_R\rightarrow \mathcal{N}_{f^*}=\on{Fun}(S^{n-1},\on{RMod}_R)$ or the zero functor $0_{\mathcal{N}_{f^*}}:0\rightarrow \mathcal{N}_{f^*}$.
-To a vertex labeled $F$, the perverse schober assigns the $\infty$-category $\mathcal{V}^n_{F}$.
-Each incidence of an edge with a vertex in the underlying ribbon graph is decorated with a functor from \eqref{rhoeq}, possibly composed with an autoequivalence of $\mathcal{N}_{f^*}$, which describes the functor $\mathcal{V}^n_{F}\rightarrow \mathcal{N}_{F}$ assigned by the perverse schober to the given incidence.
-Below, $T$ denotes the autoequivalence of $\mathcal{N}_{f^*}$ from \Cref{gapsconstr}.
+Each vertex of the underlying ribbon graph is decorated with a spherical functor, which in the following will be either $\phi^*:\on{RMod}_R\rightarrow \on{RMod}_{R[t_{n-2}]}$ or the zero functor $0:0\rightarrow \on{RMod}_{R[t_{n-2}]}$.
+To a vertex labeled by a spherical functor $F:\mathcal{V}_F\rightarrow \mathcal{N}_F$, the perverse schober assigns the $\infty$-category $\mathcal{V}^n_{F}$.
+Each incidence of an edge with a vertex in the underlying ribbon graph is decorated with a functor $\varrho_i$ from \eqref{rhoeq}, possibly composed with an autoequivalence of $\mathcal{N}_{F}$, which describes the functor $\mathcal{V}^n_{F}\rightarrow \mathcal{N}_{F}$ assigned by the perverse schober to the given incidence.
+Below, $T$ denotes the autoequivalence of $\on{RMod}_{R[t_{n-2}]}$ from \Cref{constr:Ginzburgschober}.

-From now on we fix an oriented marked surface ${\bf S}$ and an $\mathbb{E}_\infty$-ring spectrum $R$.
-Let $\mathcal{T},\mathcal{T}'$ be two ideal $n$-angulations of ${\bf S}$ which differ by a flip at any not self-folded edge $e$ of $\mathcal{T}$ by one step in the counterclockwise direction.
-We find a collection of parametrized perverse schobers, related by equivalences and contractions, which are everywhere identical except at $e$ and its two incident vertices $v,v'$, where they are given as follows, starting with $\mathcal{F}_{\mathcal{T}}(R)$ and ending with $\mathcal{F}_{\mathcal{T}'}(R)$.
+From now on we fix a marked surface ${\bf S}$ and an $\mathbb{E}_\infty$-ring spectrum $R$.
+Let $\mathcal{T}_1,\mathcal{T}_2$ be two $n$-valent spanning graphs of ${\bf S}$ which differ by a flip at any non-loop edge $e$ of $\mathcal{T}_1$ by one step in the counterclockwise direction.
+We find a collection of parametrized perverse schobers, related by equivalences and contractions, which are everywhere identical except at $e$ and its two incident vertices $v,v'$, where they are given as follows, starting with $\mathcal{F}_{\mathcal{T}_1}(R)$ and ending with $\mathcal{F}_{\mathcal{T}_2}(R)$.
 For better readability, we do not depict all edges below.

 \begin{adjustwidth}{-1.2in}{-1.2in}

 \end{adjustwidth}